fishcan/ESP32-/README.md

-# Hello World Example
+# ESP32 HSPI test

-Starts a FreeRTOS task to print "Hello World"
+Starts a FreeRTOS task to send HSPI data

 See the README.md file in the upper level 'examples' directory for more information about examples.